petermaksymo/ASLCoach/Readme.md

 2. From the project directory, run `docker-compose -f docker-compose.yml up -d --build`

 3. The App should be up at [localhost:3000](http://localhost:3000) and you can see the logs with `docker logs --follow planit_app`

-4. The API should be up at [localhost:5000](http://localhost:5000) and you can see the logs with `docker logs --follow planit_api`

 # License